GammaBlaze/PythonForDevOps/README.md

 # Chapter 3
 Use sys to write a script that prints command line only when run from the command line. - [Ch3Ex1](https://github.com/GammaBlaze/PythonForDevOps/blob/master/Chapter_3/Ch3Ex1.py)
 Use click to create a command-line tool that takes a name as an argument and prints it if it does not begin with a p. - [Ch3Ex2](https://github.com/GammaBlaze/PythonForDevOps/blob/master/Chapter_3/Ch3Ex2.py)
-Use fire to access methods in an existing Python script from the command line. -
+Use fire to access methods in an existing Python script from the command line. - fire does not play nice with Powershell, flagged for later